DOI-ONRR/doi-extractives-data/research/sprint-mightymoose-b/sprint-mightymoose_results-b.md

 ## How about that global nav as categories throughout the site?
 Is this making the information structure clearer?

 This still gets a tentative yes.
-Some participants picked up on the repetition of themes, in particular now that we've changed 'Natural Resources' to 'How it works.'
+Some participants picked up on the repetition of themes, in particular now that we've changed 'Natural Resources' to 'How it works' because words like this feature prominently in the intro carousel.
 However, this can't be confirmed until we get more content into the site and let people explore.

 ## We snuck a first-version glossary icon into this layout, how did it do?

-- Not so hot.
-Almost every participant went straight to that icon when asked the final "Is there anything that confuses you about this site" question.
+**Not so hot.** Almost every participant went straight to that icon when asked the final "Is there anything that confuses you about this site" question.

 - _[immediately] Waaay upper right, the little book icon.
 First of all it looked like a shopping bag at first.
 I don’t know what it is._